esciencecenter-digital-skills/python-intermediate-development-gitlab/_episodes/42-software-reuse.md

 ~~~
 {: .output}

-So now we have added a tag, we need this reflected in our Github repository.
+So now we have added a tag, we need this reflected in our GitLab project.
 You can push this tag to your remote by doing:

 ~~~